 User data folder - Click the icon to manually set.
 The User data folder is the location where FL Studio will save your project and custom data, including; Projects, your plugin database (VST plugins), custom settings and more.
 See here for the full list of user data sub-folders.
 By default The 'User data folder' is set to ...\Users\[your computer account]\Documents\Image-Line\.
 FL Studio will create a 'FL Studio' sub-folder to store all your data, as described above.

 NOTE: Unless you are familiar with your operating system and how files are managed, we strongly recommend using the default settings.
 Using an unsuitable location can result in unpredictable operation of FL Studio or data loss.
-DO NOT use a removable drive, network or 'cloud' / 'iCloud' (internet) locations.
+DO NOT use a removable drive, network drive or internet cloud backup services tied to 'DropBox', Google Drive, 'iCloud or OneDrive' for example.
+These services can lock the user data from being written or move files resulting in crashes or inexplicable errors.
 FL Studio will also prevent you setting the User data folder to certain system locations where it does not have write permissions.

-- Resetting to or moving the default location: If you change this location.
-FL Studio should offer to automatically copy the data to the new location.
+Resetting to or moving the default location: If you change this location.
+FL Studio will offer to automatically copy the data to the new location.
 If not, make sure to do it manually.

 The External Tools dialog lets you set up external applications (wave editors, sample browsers, etc.) for use as tools in FL Studio.